The Adamant Girl: Production

-In January 2023, Sivakarthikeyan was announced to fund a new project under SK Productions, starring Soori in the lead role with PS Vinothraj directing it in his sophomore film after Pebbles (2021).
+In January 2023, Sivakarthikeyan was announced to fund a new project under Sivakarthikeyan Productions, starring Soori in the lead role with PS Vinothraj directing it in his sophomore film after Pebbles (2021).
 The following March, the company made a public announcement, confirming the project, and the film's official title, Kottukkaali, was announced the same day.
 The film is jointly produced by Sivakarthikeyan Productions and The Little Wave Productions.
 The cinematography is handled by B Sakthivel, and editing by Ganesh Siva.
 Filming was completed in May 2023.

 Release

 Theatrical

 The Adamant Girl had its world premiere on 16 February 2024, at the 74th Berlin International Film Festival.
 The film was presented in the Forum section of the festival.
 The film was theatrically released on 23 August 2024.
 It also made it to the Alchemies section of the 69th Valladolid International Film Festival and screened on 21 October.
 The film was selected to compete in the Southeast Asian Premiere section of the 35th Singapore International Film Festival and was screened on 7 December 2024.
-The film was a big flop and received negative reviews during its theatrical release but it soon became a cult classic when it released on OTT platforms.